Rectangle “Granny Square” free crochet pattern and tutorial

 This rectangle “granny square” is a free crochet pattern and tutorial by Nana’s Crafty Home!

-I have a new pattern coming out very soon that needed a good, old-fashioned granny stitch “something” to go with it.
+My fun Pig in a Blanket Squish needed a good, old-fashioned granny stitch “something” to go with it.
 I played around with some traditional granny squares but they just weren’t quite what I was looking for.

 I really wanted the look of a granny square but with a rectangle shape…behold the rectangle “granny square”!